Bitcoin craze hits Iran as US sanctions squeeze weak economy

 In Iran, some government officials worry that the energy-hungry process of “mining” Bitcoin is abusing Iran’s system of subsidized electricity; in the United States, some observers have warned that cryptocurrencies could be used to bypass the Trump administration’s sanctions targeting Iran over its unraveling nuclear deal with world powers.

-The Bitcoin craze has made the front pages of Iranian newspapers and been discussed by some of the country’s top ayatollahs, and there have been televised police raids on hidden computer farms set up to bring in money by “mining” the currency.
+The Bitcoin craze has made the front pages of Iranian newspapers and has been discussed by some of the country’s top ayatollahs, and there have been televised police raids on hidden computer farms set up to bring in money by “mining” the currency.

 Like other digital currencies, Bitcoin is an alternative to money printed by sovereign governments around the world.
 Unlike those bills, however, cryptocurrencies are not controlled by a central bank.
 Bitcoin and other digital currencies like it trade globally in highly speculative markets without any backing from a physical entity.